Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

 Mar13, 1 hour WeChat phone call with Mrs.Zhang RongRong, my former colleage.
+She live in Toronto, Canada.

 2026Mar10, i make a dream, phone talk with FA Mrs.Song, with a complete conversation, i can even remember many details, like product roadshow.
 Her voice is mumbling, and too fast, when i wake up, so thankfully this is not real.